smlsharp/SMLUnit/readme.md

 ```

 Above command install SMLUnit to `/usr/local/mlton`.
-This install location can be set with `PREFIX` variable.
+This install location can be set with `PREFIX` variable like:

 ```sh
 $ make -f Makefile.mlton PREFIX=~/.sml/mlton install